Yukon Adoption Consent, Records, and the Adoption Registry Explained

 First Nations Consent: The Additional Layer

-For children who are citizens of a Yukon First Nation, consent from the birth parent alone is not sufficient.
-The 2022 amendments to the Child and Family Services Act added a mandatory requirement that the relevant First Nation must also give its consent before an adoption can proceed.
+For an Indigenous child in the continuing custody of the Director of Family and Children's Services, consent from the birth parent alone is not sufficient.
+The 2022 amendments to the Child and Family Services Act added a mandatory requirement that the relevant First Nation must also give its consent before that adoption can proceed.

 In some cases, a First Nation may wish to explore whether a family member or community member can adopt the child before consenting to placement with a non-community family.
 This is not a rejection of the prospective adoptive family — it is the First Nation exercising its lawful authority to prioritize the child's cultural continuity.